END stereotyping & discrimination

 On the other hand, using terms like “crazy” or “lunatic” can perpetuate stereotypes and the discrimination experienced by people living with behavioral health conditions.
 In summary, it is best to describe the individual as a person who also is living with a specific behavioral health issue.
 Remember, stigma hurts.
 Understanding is essential.

 For more, download a PDF of The Carter Center’s Journalism Resource Guide on Behavioral Health »

 Source: Excerpted from The Carter Center Journalism Resource Guide on Behavioral Health, 2015

-Moving away from judgmental terminology
+Moving away from judgmental terminology about addiction

 Michael Botticelli, Director of the Office of National Drug Control Policy, is working to standardize federal communication about addiction and get rid of negative terms.
 “For a long time, we’ve known that language plays a huge role in how we think about people and how people think about themselves,” he says.
 “Words have to change so attitudes change.”

 Mr. Botticelli notes that calling addiction a “habit” is not accurate, making it sound as trivial as nail biting.
 Calling people “clean” when they do not take drugs implies they are dirty when they do use drugs, he says.
 Urine samples that show evidence of drug use are often referred to as “dirty urine.”

 “I can’t think of a more telling example of judgmental terminology,” he says.
 “We don’t say for a diabetic whose blood sugar spikes that they have a ‘dirty blood sugar.’”